Sayita02/Sayita02/README.md

-- Hi, I’m @Sayita02
-- I’m interested in learning the basics about different programming languages.
-- I’m currently learning C language, Structured Programming.
+-Interested in learning the basics about different programming languages.
+Currently learning C language, Structured Programming.
 - u/sayita02 on Reddit.

 <!---